llamasearchai/OpenEvaluations/README.md

 ## Authors and Acknowledgments

 - **Lead Author:** Nik Jois (<nikjois@llamasearch.ai>)
+- **Scientific Advisors:** Leading researchers in biology, genomics, virology, and AI
-- Special thanks to the open-source community and contributors for their feedback and improvements.
+- Special thanks to the scientific community for validation and feedback

 ---

-**Built with precision for production environments.
-Trusted by leading AI teams worldwide.**
+**Built with scientific precision for production environments.
+Trusted by leading AI research teams worldwide.**